asuman315/asuman-sounds/README.md

 6. Integrating stripe API to accept on line payments.
 ### Continued development

-- This project has enabled me to improve on my skills and confidence so I'm looking forward to building complicated projects like this one.
+- This project has enabled me to improve on my skills and confidence so I'm looking forward to building more complex projects like this one.

 - During the project, I found myself required to read documentation as I could not find the solutions to my problems on google, you-tube, stack overflow e.t.c.
 So I'm going to get myself used to reading documentation in my next projects.